 Perhaps the most important thing to consider when building an investment portfolio is your level of diversification.
 When you spread your investments across a broad number of companies, industries, sectors, and asset classes, you may be less heavily impacted by one market event.

-Diversification can also help reduce the volatility in your portfolios, allowing you to see steady growth without wild swings in the value of your savings.
+Diversification can also help reduce the volatility in your portfolios, allowing you to see steady growth without wild swings in the value of your assets.
 That's when beta becomes important.
 Beta is a measure of a stock's sensitivity to changes in the overall market.
 You can measure the beta in your portfolios with some basic math.

 While our example below discusses beta in the context of stocks, beta can be calculated for bonds, mutual funds, exchange-traded funds, and other investments.